Home Remedies for Urinary Tract Infection (UTI)

 - Lower abdominal or lower back pain

 A doctor will normally do a urinalysis to test for a UTI, but will sometimes diagnose them based on symptoms, especially for frequent sufferers.
-The best way to treat UTIs are with antibiotics, as UTIs gone untreated can affect the kidneys and have serious health implications.
+The best way to treat this condition is with antibiotics, because when they go untreated they can affect the kidneys and have serious health implications.
 But while you're waiting to see the doctor, or until the antibiotics start working their magic, try these simple tips for quick relief.

 Cranberry juice is one of the oldest ways of treating bladder infections, and the best option for quick relief.
 It works not because cranberries kill infection-causing bacteria, but because cranberries change the PH of the bladder and urinary tract.
 The PH that results from drinking cranberry juice makes it difficult for germs and bacteria to stick to the bladder walls.
 The bacteria that are causing the infection then get washed right out the door.